We provide important services to residents, visitors, employers and employees in the county and we're always looking for ways to improve them.

 If our consultation shows that we're not collecting the views of community groups like disabled people, black and ethnic minority people, lesbians and gay men, older or younger people we'll try to do extra work to make sure these groups are not left out.

 We'll not only listen to the views of the majority.
 The views of just a few people matter too.

 - have your say

 We use a variety of methods to get your opinion, such as questionnaires, meetings and online consultation.

-You can get involved by viewing the forums we run, show you are interested in taking part in a consultation by giving us your details, or take part now in an online consultation.
+You can get involved by viewing the forums we run or show you're interested in taking part in a consultation by giving us your details.

 We also encourage you to voice your views through petitions that can be submitted online or via paper.
 Paper petitions should be sent to

 Please use the petition template which is attached to this page.